 - Non-RIT employees traveling as part of an RIT contingency would rely on their own primary medical insurance for medical services arising during travel.
 There is no RIT medical insurance coverage available for non-RIT employees.

-- Trip Cancellation Insurance - RIT does not carry insurance for expenses associated with trip cancellations.
+- Trip Cancelation Insurance - RIT does not carry insurance for expenses associated with trip cancelations.
 Your department budget must absorb these expenses.
-If you purchase trip cancellation insurance, you will be not be reimbursed for the expense.
+If you purchase trip cancelation insurance, without prior approval from your department head, you will not be reimbursed for the expense.

 RIT has contracted with two providers to offer corporate travel cards to employees of the University.
 All regular RIT employees who expect to incur $500 of RIT approved business travel or hospitality expenses per year may apply for a corporate travel card.

-- RIT employees may apply for a JPMorgan Chase Corporate Travel Card.
+- RIT employees may apply for a PNC Corporate Travel Card.

 Both corporate cards are "individual pay" - the employee (cardholder) is responsible to remit payment directly to the bank for all expenses incurred on the card in connection with business-related travel and/or hospitality.
 The employee may request reimbursement from the University for authorized business expenses.
 While the card is issued in the name of the employee, it is intended to be used to pay for business travel expenses only including hotels, transportation services including car rentals, and meals as well as hospitality (note: the corporate travel card is not intended to be used to pay for personal expenses).